gatsbyjs/gatsby/www/README.md

-# gatsbyjs.com
+# gatsbyjs.org (Currently deprecated)

-The main Gatsby site at gatsbyjs.com
+Until the unification of gatsbyjs.org and gatsbyjs.com (see the [blogpost announcing the change](https://www.gatsbyjs.com/blog/announcing-unified-gatsby/)) the `www` portion of this monorepo contained the complete code for gatsbyjs.org.

+The code for gatsbyjs.com is not open-source at the moment and therefore this portion of the monorepo will exist for archival reasons.
+While you're still able to run this site and its contents, it doesn't represent the current/latest version of the website.

+The plan is to open-source parts of gatsbyjs.com (the previous gatsbyjs.org parts) again but we don't have any ETA on this yet.

+---

+**Below you can see the (old) instructions to run the site:**

 Run locally with:

 - `yarn install`
 - `gatsby develop`

-See the full contributing instructions at https://www.gatsbyjs.com/contributing/how-to-contribute/
+See the full contributing instructions in the [documentation](https://www.gatsbyjs.com/contributing/how-to-contribute/).

 ## Environment variables